SFSU-Bethel-Instructional/sum_harness_instructional/README.md

 By default, the CMakeLists.txt will do a "Release" build, which means there will be full compiler optimizations.

-There are two methods for modifying the compiler optimization level.
+If need be, there are two methods for modifying the compiler optimization level.

 Option 1 (best approach): set the CMAKE_CXX_FLAGS_RELEASE environment variable then run cmake